ichorbio has created a number of antibodies using the RMP1-14 clone:

 What is RMP1-14?

-RMP1-14 is specific clone name for a rat anti-mouse PD-1 antibody.
+RMP1-14 is a clone name for a specific rat anti-mouse PD-1 antibody.
 The original hybridoma was generated by immunizing Sprague Dawley rats with mouse PD-1-transfected BHK cells.
 A P3U1 myeloma was used as the fusion partner.

 Authors: Yamazaki et al.